zalando/tech-radar/README.md

 # Motivation

 At Invoca, we maintain a tech radar to help our engineering teams align on technology choices.
-The radar currently focuses on front end technologies but we may extend the current one or add additional radars in this repository to cover a broader area.
+Currently we have two radars - one on the broader tech ecosystem and one focused on front end technologies.
+We will likely combine into one once we add filtering support.

 This repository was forked from [Zalando's implementation](https://github.com/zalando/tech-radar).